Jonathan2251/lbd/source/funccall.rst

     :start-after: //#if CH >= CH3_4 1
     :end-before: //#endif

-It meaning for the return value, we keep it in registers V0, V1, A0, A1 if the return value didn't over 4 registers size; If it over 4 registers size, cpu0 will save them with pointer.
+It meaning for the return value, we keep it in registers V0, V1, A0, A1 if the size of return value doesn't over 4 registers; If it overs 4 registers, cpu0 will save them in memory with a pointer of memory in register.
 For explanation, let's run Chapter9_2/ with ch9_1_struct.cpp and explain with this example.